James Norton (actor): Philanthropy and politics

 In 2015, Norton became a trustee of the Royal Theatrical Support Trust.
-Norton opposed Brexit and signed a petition to have Article 50 revoked and for the UK to remain in the European Union.
+He opposed Brexit and signed a petition to have Article 50 revoked and for the UK to remain in the European Union.
 Norton presented a short film for the Climate Coalition's 2019 Show the Love campaign, calling upon humanity to tackle climate change, and signed a letter with other public figures that summer urging the government to take action.
 On a 2023 podcast, Norton voiced his disagreement with then prime minister Rishi Sunak's plans to make mathematics a school requirement through A Levels, suggesting pupils should still be allowed to focus on the arts and humanities if they choose to.
 Through a ticketed charity event in March 2025, Norton raised over £18,000 for St Leonard's Hospice in York near his hometown.
 In response to the April 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent EHRC guidance, Norton was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning both actions.